daddyz/phonelib/README.md

 Currently it can make basic validations and formatting to e164 international number format and national number format with prefix.
 But it still doesn't include all Google's library functionality.

+## Incorrect parsing or validation

+In case your phone number is incorrectly parsed, you can check original libphonenumber for result [here](https://rawgit.com/googlei18n/libphonenumber/master/javascript/i18n/phonenumbers/demo-compiled.html) and in case of same parse result [open an issue for them](https://issuetracker.google.com/issues/new?component=192347&template=829703).
+This gem's data is based on it.
+If you can't wait for libphonenumber to resolve the issue, try to use ```Phonelib.add_additional_regex``` and ```Phonelib.additional_regexes``` methods.

 ## Information

 ### Change Log